Andre-Codes/bereans_blog/_posts/2025-12-05-how-to-read-the-theocratic-kingdom.md

 * the immovability of God’s covenants
 * the consistent literal expectation held by Jews and early Christians

-The effect is cumulative: readers begin to feel the weight of Scripture’s own testimony bearing down on a single conclusion—the Kingdom is real, literal, future, and rooted in the promises made to Israel.
+The effect is cumulative: readers begin to feel the weight of Scripture’s own testimony bearing down on a single conclusion—<span class="kingdom-gold">the Kingdom is real, literal, future, and rooted in the promises made to Israel.</span>

 ---